Malharhak/fmath.js/README.md

 ```

 ###Difference in results###
-To get an idea of the difference in results between the native functions and the cached ones, you can run the index page which takes 100 random angles and shows the difference in result value between the native call and cached call
+To get an idea of the difference in results between the native functions and the cached ones, you can run the index page which takes 100 random angles and shows the difference in result in the console.
+It also outputs a canvas circle with blue dots so you can visualize the granularity of the approximation